-- There are many versions of Git available online for all operating systems.
+- There are many versions of Git available online for all the operating systems.

-- There are a few options how to install Git: you can install Git tools through package managers, other installers or source code compilation on the computer.
+- There are several ways of how to install Git: you can install Git tools either through package managers, or other installers or source code compilation on the computer.

-- After installation, you always have to configure user information - set username and email.
+- After completing the installation, you always have to configure the information of a user - set a username and an email.

-There are few ways how to get Git on Windows:
+There are a few ways of how to get Git on Windows:

 - Using Git download file for Windows.